The 2024 Frontier League Hall of Fame Class

 Clint Brown (Special Contributor)

 Clint purchased the Florence Freedom prior to the 2005 season.
 He owned and operated the club until his passing in January 2018.
 Clint was an active member of multiple committees during his time in the Frontier League, including the Executive Committee, the By-Laws Committee, and the Membership/Expansion Committee.
-Clint’s passion for golf, the Freedom, the Frontier League and the Northern Kentucky area was infectious.
+Clint’s passion for golf, the Freedom, the Frontier League, and the Northern Kentucky area was infectious.
 Florence was voted Organization of the Year in 2005 and 2015.
 Several of his top employees have won the Executive of the Year Award.
 The Freedom hosted the 2007 and 2016 All-Star Games.
 The team won the 2017 West Division title and advanced to the Championship Series in 2012 and 2017.
 He was very proud of his team’s accomplishments.

 Opening of Hawkinson Ford Field and T.R.
 Hughes Ballpark For The 1999 Season (Significant Moment)

 1999 was one of the milestone years in the history of the Frontier League as the Cook County Cheetahs and River City Rascals began play.
 Cook County and River City were notable for being the first two ballparks built specifically for Frontier League teams.
-Also, it was the League’s first entries into suburban MLB markets.
+Also, it was the League’s first entry into suburban MLB markets.
 Hawkinson Ford Field (now Ozinga Field) and T.R.
 Hughes Ballpark (now CarShield Field) drastically elevated the standard of ballparks for a Frontier League team.
 The off-field success of the Rascals and Cheetahs led to future suburban markets such as Gateway, Washington, Florence, and Lake Erie.
 The Frontier League is extremely grateful to the cities of Crestwood, Il., and O’Fallon, Mo., for having the foresight and courage to develop stadiums for their communities.

-The 2018 Frontier League Hall of Fame Class.
+The 2018 Frontier League Hall of Fame Class

 Andy Clark

 Andy Clark began his Frontier League career in 2008 when he entered the league with Florence Freedom, where he played from 2008 through 2013.
-The right-handed pitcher from Louisville, Kentucky, has a career record of 37-16, while posting a 3.72 ERA in 94 games, 72 of those being starts.
-Clark who pitched in 471.2 innings accumulated a 2.85 walk to strikeout ratio.
-Andy Clark stands in the top five in career games started, innings pitched and victories in the Frontier League.
+The right-handed pitcher from Louisville, Kentucky, has a career record of 37-16 while posting a 3.72 ERA in 94 games, 72 of those being starts.
+Clark who pitched in 471.2 innings accumulated a 2.85 walk-to-strikeout ratio.
+Andy Clark stands in the top five in career games started, innings pitched, and victories in the Frontier League.
 Clark pitched for three managers while with the Florence Freedom.
-All of his managers considered him a work horse that was always ready when needed.
+All of his managers considered him a workhorse that was always ready when needed.

 Andrew Davis

 Andrew Davis began his Frontier League career with the Lake Erie Crushers in 2009.
 The infielder out of Kingston, Ohio, played for the Crushers from 2009 through 2014.
 In those six years, Davis made four All-Star appearances in 2009, 2010, 2011, and 2013 as well as receiving awards during the post-season in 2009 (third base) and 2011 (shortstop).
 Davis was one of the most feared switch hitters in league history.
 He possessed great power from both sides of the plate.
-He finished his career with a .292 career average, 71 home runs, 387 RBI, .851 OPS and 545 games played.
+He finished his career with a .292 career average, 71 home runs, 387 RBI, .851 OPS, and 545 games played.
 Davis also ranks top three in career games played, at-bats, hits, and runs batted in.

 Scott Dunn